 The Ottomans were led by Pasha Khádim Ali of Buda whose artillery was a lot superior to the defenders.
 It was the reason why the defenders were deeply saddened when two of the artillerymen, „Dalmatian” Tobolics Jakab and Erdélyi Bálint were heavily wounded…

-When the new siege-cannons have arrived from Pécs Castle, led by Bey Dervis on 29 July, the Ottomans put four of them into use immediately.
-They positioned them on a place called Gonász, north-west from the castle and began a very intensive bombardment.
-It must be mentioned, that by this time the Ottoman soldiers, waiting in the trenches, have had no mood to attack the fort, their morale has been decreased.
+When the new siege cannons arrived from Pécs Castle, led by Bey Dervis on 29 July, the Ottomans put four of them into use immediately.
+They positioned them on a place called Gonász, northwest of the castle, and began a very intensive bombardment.
+It must be mentioned, that by this time the Ottoman soldiers, waiting in the trenches, have had no mood to attack the fort, and their morale has decreased.
 The fight was rather going on between the cannons and the riflemen.
 It was when Pribék Lázár, one who had contributed to the saving of the castle very much with his artillery knowledge, was shot.